microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceupdatemessage-get.md

 Retrieve the properties and relationships of a [serviceUpdateMessage](../resources/serviceupdatemessage.md) object.

-This operation retrieves a specified SHD service message for the tenant.
-If the message is not visible to tenant or the message does not impact the tenant, it won't be returned.
+This operation retrieves a specified service update message for the tenant.
+The operation returns an error if the message does not exist for the tenant.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).